solana-labs/solana/book/src/cluster/ledger-replication.md

      generate the information itself \(assuming the slot is recent enough\)

-2. A archiver obtains the PoH hash corresponding to the last turn with its slot.
+2. An archiver obtains the PoH hash corresponding to the last turn with its slot.
 3. The archiver signs the PoH hash with its keypair.
 That signature is the

    seed used to pick the segment to replicate and also the encryption key.
 The